securesign/artifact-signer-ansible/vm-testing/README.md

 * Destroy the VM by running `./destroy.sh openstack`.
 This will:
   * Destroy the VM.
   * Print a command to remove the entries from `/etc/hosts` - inspect the command and run it.

+## Testing

+You can run a simple test that signs a blob in a container by running `./test.sh`.
+Note that this must be run in the Python virtualenv environment created in the start to work properly.